jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

         + ctx
 ~~~

-When using Mastic or VIDPF, the length of the appication context string
+When using Mastic or VIDPF, the length of the application context string
 (denoted `ctx`) MUST be in range `[0, 2^16 - 12)`.

 > NOTE This range was computed by taking the maximum size of the domain
 > separation tag supported by both XofFixedKeyAes128 and XofTurboShake128 and
 > subtracting the length of the prefix.

-Finally, for completeness, we define some some Python methods used in the
+Finally, for completeness, we define some Python methods used in the remainder:
-remainder:

 * `bool(val: Any) -> bool` converts a value `val` to a Boolean.
 * `bytearray(source: Union[str, bytes, bytearray, Iterable[int]]) ->